noenemy/-Book-Quick-Guide-Algorithms/README.md

 # Book-Quick-Guide-Algorithms
-Code samples for "Quick Guide Algorithms" which was published in 2005.
+Code samples for my publication "Quick Guide Algorithms" which was published in 2005.
 You can see the details from http://www.aladin.co.kr/shop/wproduct.aspx?ItemId=606457

 ![Cover Image](http://image3.kangcom.com/2005/12/b_pic/200512120005.gif?raw=true "Quick Guide Algorithms")